 In this way, the findability phenomenon is presented as something related to the complexity of the space in which evolution happens, i.e., patterns emerge, not due to any particular evolutionary force, but due to the unavoidable geography of the state-space for evolution.
-Yet the evidence that findability emerges specifically from the way that this state-space is sampled by mutation is suggested by studies such as Dingle, et al (2020): the findability effect (which they call “phenotype bias”) disappears when sampling compensates for the differing cardinality of structures in sequence space.
+Yet the dependence of findability on the way that this state-space is sampled by mutation is shown by Schaper and Louis (2014).
+They refer to this effect as the “arrival of the frequent” or as “phenotype bias.”
+Likewise, Dingle, et al (2020) show that the findability effect disappears when sampling compensates for the differing cardinality of structures in sequence space.

 A causal grounding for internalism

 “What the world most needs, then, is not a good five-cent cigar, but a workable — and correct — theory of orthogenesis.”
 (Shull, 1935)

 Thus, the central barrier to establishing a causal grounding for internalist thinking in evolutionary biology is not that the domain of population genetics is too reductionistic.

 Instead, the general problem is that the theory of causal forces is grounded specifically in a limited conception of population genetics (the SGFT), rather than in a more general conception of evolutionary genetics that depends on events of introduction.